resources

 Prospective talent is more engaged as well when HR automation is integrated into the recruiting process via scheduled check-ins and application updates.
 In a competitive job market, it’s important to keep candidates’ interest and let them know their time is valued.

-An automated HR system can quickly collect and analyze a vast amount of data, which you can use to make smarter business decisions.
+An automated HR system quickly collects and analyzes a vast amount of data, which you may use to make smarter business decisions.
 Most platforms include robust reporting so you can easily track expense claims, see which employee benefits are most used, and identify issues with punctuality and attendance.

-Analytics tools further evaluate the success of your hiring process, the staff turnover rate, and feedback on the employee experience.
-You can use these insights to see what’s working so you can adjust your talent strategy as needed.
+Analytics tools further evaluate the success of your hiring process, staff turnover rate, and feedback on the employee experience.
+A business uses these insights to see what’s working, and a talent strategy is then adapted as needed.

 An increased level of transparency not only keeps employees informed, it keeps them engaged — another key reason to automate HR processes.